-Ion heating during the probe pulse also affects the dephasing rate; however this effect is small for the conditions in this trap.
+Ion heating during the probe pulse can also affect the dephasing rate, however for the initial temperature corresponding to $\langle n\rangle \sim 30 $, and the comparatively short probe time, this effect can be neglected.
 During this measurement the trap was operated at an rf frequency of $\Omega_{\rm{rf}}/2\pi = 20.89$\,MHz with a secular frequency $\omega_{r}/2\pi=776$\,kHz.
 Rabi oscillations were driven on the 467\,nm: $^{2}$S$_{1/2}-^{2}$F$_{7/2}$ transition following a delay of up to 500\,ms between the end of the cooling cycle and interrogating the transition.
-Fitting Equation\,\ref{eq:rabi} to this data (Fig.\,\ref{fig:phonon}) determined the heating rate to be $d\langle n\rangle /dt = 24 ^{+30}_{-24}$\,s$^{-1}$, which corresponds to an electric field noise density of $S_{\rm{E}} = 5.5\times 10^{-13}$\,V$^2$m$^{-2}$Hz$^{-1}$.
+Fitting Equation\,\ref{eq:rabi} to this data (Fig.\,\ref{fig:phonon}b) determined the heating rate to be $d\langle n\rangle /dt = 35 \pm 20$\,s$^{-1}$, which corresponds to an electric field noise density of {$S_{\rm{E}} = 8.0 \pm 4.6\times 10^{-13}$ \,V$^2$m$^{-2}$Hz$^{-1}$.
 This heating rate is in line with heating rates for other traps of this size.
 More precise measurements of the heating rate would require alternative techniques such as carrier-to-sideband ratio measurements, which are not possible at this stage due to the necessary probe laser powers.
 The fundamental limit to the ion heating rate is expected to be the Johnson noise of the LRC circuit connected to the endcap electrodes. \cite{Brownnutt2014}.